YajunHuang/GraphMiningResources/README.md

 ### Bipartite dense subgraph detect

 Hooi, B., Song, H.A., Beutel, A., Shah, N., Shin, K., Faloutsos, C.: Fraudar: bounding graph fraud in the face of camouflage.
 In: KDD (2016)

+N. Shah, A. Beutel, B. Gallagher, and C. Faloutsos.
+Spotting suspicious link behavior with fbox: An adversarial perspective. arXiv preprint arXiv:1410.3915, 2014.

+B. Prakash, M. Seshadri, A. Sridharan, S. Machiraju, and C. Faloutsos.
+Eigenspokes: Surprising patterns and community structure in large graphs.
+PAKDD, 2010a, 84, 2010.